Understanding Assisted Living Costs by Zip Code

 1. Location

-The geographical location of the community can significantly impact the cost of assisted living.
-Urban areas with a high cost of living usually have higher assisted living costs compared to rural or suburban areas.
+Urban areas with higher costs of living typically have higher assisted living prices than rural or suburban areas.

-The average cost of assisted living can vary significantly across the country.
-According to data from the Genworth Cost of Care Survey 2021, the national median monthly cost for assisted living is $4,500.
-However, this price can range from $3,000 in the least expensive states to nearly $7,000 in the most expensive states.
+The national median monthly cost is around $4,500, according to the 2021 Genworth Cost of Care Survey.
+Prices range from about $3,000 in the least expensive states to nearly $7,000 in the most expensive ones.

 - Alabama: $3,503